Guardsman Jack Gosnay, 2616827, 1st Battalion, Grenadier Guards.

 His two companions made a frantic search for him, but in such a storm it was a hopeless task.
 They immediately reported the matter to their officer, and later another search was made, without success.
 The body was recovered on Tuesday afternoon after a 14 year-old boy had seen it on the right of Hobbs Point.
 He gave information to the head air-raid warden, who, with two other wardens carried the body to the pier.
 The police were communicated with.

-The inquest was held at Pembroke Dock on Thursday, when the body was identified by Mr. Arthur Gosnay, brother.
+The inquest was held at Pembroke Dock on Thursday, when the body was identified by Messrs.
+Arthur and Bernard Gosnay, brothers.
 Corporal Friar said that, on the night in question, he attended a dance with Gosnay, both going out in company with another Guardsman to have a drink.
 They were returning about 10:30 p.m., and, noticing some gates, decided to pass through them.
 They did not know where they were, it being dark and stormy at the time.
 Witness suddenly thought he saw something shining on the surface of some water, and shouted to Gosnay to be careful, but it was too late.

 Guardsman Brannan corroborated, and Dr. L.D.
 Masso, Lieutenant, R.A.M.C., who examined the body, said there was a mark over the right eye about half an inch long.
 Death was due to asphyxia from drowning.
 A verdict of "Accidental death" was recorded.
 The body is being brought to Ossett for internment at the Parish Church today.

 A native of Ossett, Gosnay attended Chickenley Lane and Gawthorpe Council Schools, and afterwards was employed at Armitage's brickworks, Woodkirk, as an electric crane driver.
 He joined up with the Coldstream Guards in October 1939, and served in France for three or four months, being evacuated from Le Havre.
 He had attended Gawthorpe Parish Church and Sunday School for some years."